European-XFEL/imageProcessor/doc/source/calibration.rst

 ***********

-To overcome the difficulty in measuring the incident angle :math:`\phi` of the primary beams, the following methode is applied.
+To overcome the difficulty in measuring the incident angle :math:`\phi` of the primary beams, the following method is applied.

 By shifting the mirror stage in the optical delay line, :numref:`Fig. %s <fig-delay_line>`, a delay :math:`\Delta t` is added